buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/04-Chapter-4-Getting-From-A-to-B.md

 Whilst wireframes and flowcharts are useful in the planning stages of the design process, they both have limitations:

-* Wireframes provide us with a detailed view of a single page, which is useful for designing layouts.
++ Wireframes provide us with a detailed view of a single page, which is useful for designing layouts.
 However, they lack the context of flowcharts, tending to focus on pages in isolation.
-* Flowcharts provide us with an abstracted overview of multiple pages, which is useful for documenting complex workflows.
++ Flowcharts provide us with an abstracted overview of multiple pages, which is useful for documenting complex workflows.
 However, they lack the page-level detail of wireframes.

 We can combine wireframes and flowcharts – giving us the best of both worlds – to create a detailed overview of a series of user tasks.
 These, unsurprisingly, are called wireflows:

 **Wireflow** = **Wire**frame + **Flow**chart

 Wireflows give us the benefit of both wireframes (providing **page-level** information) and flowcharts (providing **flow-level** information), enabling us to quickly map out our users’ interactions.

+**Option 1**

+Before I show examples of how we might use wireflows, I’ll explain that there are a number of different terms in use, all for broadly the same thing: wireflows, user flows, UI flows, IX flows and, occasionally, and incorrectly, customer journey.

+**Option 2**

 It’s worth noting that there are a number of different naming conventions for these deliverables, with wireflows variously referred to as: